 Highest-yielding dividend stocks to watch in the UK

 Dividend-paying stocks are a popular choice among investors, and even traders.
-With IG, you can take advantage of these stocks via share trading or derivatives trading.
+With IG, you can take advantage of these stocks via share dealing or derivatives trading.
 Read on to find out more about the top 10 stocks to watch.

 Note: These are only some of the shares to watch and they are not necessarily the best dividend stocks in the UK in terms of yield.
 The list may change from time to time.
 If you’re looking for more dividend-paying stocks, use the IG market screener tool.